[Terraform] Refer to resource information described in different tfstate

 terraform { backend "s3" { bucket = "terraform-tfstate" key = "terraform-blog/prod.tfstate" region = "ap-northeast-1" } } resource "aws_vpc" "prod" { cidr_block = "10.0.0.0/16" enable_dns_hostnames = true tags { Name = "vpc-prod" } } resource "aws_security_group" "prod" { name = "prod-sg" description = "for production server" vpc_id = "${aws_vpc.prod.id}" tags { Name = "prod-sg" } } resource "aws_security_group_rule" "prod_sg_rule" { security_group_id = "${aws_security_group.prod.id}" type = "ingress" from_port = "22" to_port = "22" protocol = "tcp" source_security_group_id = "${What should I specify???}" }

-If you want to allow SSH connections from a bastion server,
+If you want to allow SSH connections from a jump server,

-you need to allow access from the bastion's security group, so
+you need to allow access from the jump server's security group, so

-you need to specify the ID of the bastion's security group in source_security_group_id.
+you need to specify the ID of the jump server's security group using `source_security_group_id`.

-However, since the backend description separates the bastion server and tfstate,
+However, because the backend description separates the jump server and tfstate,

-you will not be able to reference the security group ID in this state.
+it is not possible to reference the security group ID in this state.

 ■How to use it

-First, you need to add an output setting to bastion.tf.
+First, we need to add the output setting to the bastion.tf file.

 bastion.tf